Holiday Manor

 No analysis available

-I searched the listings for explicit VA-related language such as "VA approved" or "VA financing" and found none.
-Without any public remark confirming VA eligibility, this remains unsupported.
+I searched the public remarks for explicit VA-related language such as "VA approved" or "VA financing" and found none.
+With no direct evidence, this remains unsupported from the listings.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.